Home/Vegetables/Chinese Yam

 Myths vs Realities

-MythChinese yam is only used in Asian cuisine.+
+MythChinese yam is only beneficial for digestion.+

 MythAll yams are the same.+